 The Rondo followed attacca.
-The tempo annotation is Presto, and consequently, Bezuidenhout selected a tempo that was very fast, challenging—at the limit of what is on the fortepiano, and slightly above the limit of what the orchestra could do (some figures started to sound superficial).
-But once more, this demonstrated the agility and speed of the fortepiano mechanics: Mozart knew exactly where the limits of the instrument are!
+The tempo annotation is Presto, and consequently, Bezuidenhout selected a tempo that was very fast, challenging.
+It was at the limit of what is on the fortepiano, and slightly above the limit of what the orchestra could do (some figures started to sound superficial).
+But once more, this demonstrated the agility and speed of the fortepiano mechanics.
+Mozart knew exactly where the limits of the instrument are!

 Menuetto & second Presto

 The first Presto ends in another, short cadenza (Mozart’s own in this case), consisting of a descending sequence and an ascending, broken dominant seventh chord.
-At this point, Bezuidenhout waited for a lovely little eternity, suspending time for a moment, before he set in with the Menuetto part: fabulously done, and an excellent transition—I was holding my breath!
+At this point, Bezuidenhout waited for a lovely little eternity, suspending time for a moment, before he set in with the Menuetto part.
+That was fabulously done, and an excellent transition.
+I was holding my breath!

-The second Presto does not have a cadenza: after a long trill, the soloist just plays another instance of the Rondo theme, prior to the final Coda.
-To my pleasant surprise, Kristian Bezuidenhout activated the moderator, just for that last solo—a brilliant idea: this makes the Coda sound more affirmative and conclusive!
+The second Presto does not have a cadenza.
+After a long trill, the soloist just plays another instance of the Rondo theme, prior to the final Coda.
+To my pleasant surprise, Kristian Bezuidenhout activated the moderator, just for that last solo.
+That’s a brilliant idea!
+It makes the Coda sound more affirmative and conclusive.